Coordinator, Comprehensive Health Education

 DESIRED OR PREFERRED QUALIFICATIONS

-- Knowledge of Health Education skills-based instruction
+- Knowledge of comprehensive skills-based health education instruction.

-- Skill collaborating with diverse communities and organizations for the purpose of analyzing programs and strategies
+- Skill collaborating with diverse communities and organizations for the purpose of analyzing programs and strategies.

-- Skill in developing and presenting professional development programs
+- Skill in developing and presenting professional development programs.

-- Ability to organize and manage multiple tasks
+- Ability to organize and manage multiple tasks.

-- Ability to work as a team member and establish and maintain effective working relationships
+- Ability to work as a team member and establish and maintain effective working relationships.

 - Ability to communicate effectively, both orally and in writing.